txddy-p/Obsidian/Managing Financial Risk.md

 	- The make and nature of the car.
 	- Your risk profile.
 	- The risk profile of the environment in which vehicle is used or kept.
-	- The extend of the cover in the policy.
+	- The extent of the cover in the policy.
 ###### The insurable value of your vehicle may be based on:
 - The retail value – the average price a dealer would sell the car for in the market, given its age, condition and mileage.
 	- This gives you the highest insurable value, with higher premiums.